ivr0ma/todo_app/README.md

 ## Overview
 The `todo_app` service is a backend API for managing tasks.
 It uses SQLite as its database and provides a RESTful API to perform CRUD (Create, Read, Update, Delete) operations on tasks.
+This module is part of the [orchestrator_api](https://github.com/ivr0ma/orchestrator_api) project, which integrates multiple services to provide a unified platform for managing tasks and shortening URLs.

 ## Features
 - Create tasks with a title and description.